scala-js/scala-js-website/doc/interoperability/types.md

 The collection types feature the standard Scala collection API instead, so that they can be used idiomatically in Scala code.

-**0.5.x note**: In Scala.js 0.5.x, `js.Array[A]` and `js.Dictionary[A]` did not
-really have the collection API.
-The methods defined in JavaScript took precedence.
-This was changed in 0.6.x to avoid pitfalls when confusing the APIs, avoiding common JavaScript warts, and improving performance.

 ## Function types

 ### `js.Function` and its subtypes